llqsee/SynAccess/docs/docs/features/privacy-testing.md

 Privacy tests run automatically as part of the validation process when:
 - Both real and synthetic datasets are provided
 - Required privacy libraries are installed
-- Sufficient data is available for testing

 ### Manual Execution
-Privacy tests can be executed independently through:
-- API endpoints for privacy-specific testing
-- Integration with the main validation workflow
+- Not exposed via standalone endpoints.
+Privacy results are produced within the main validation workflow.
-- Standalone privacy assessment tools

 ## Error Handling

 ### Library Availability
 If privacy testing libraries are not installed:
 - Tests return `LIBRARY_NOT_AVAILABLE` status
-- Clear installation instructions are provided
 - Other validation tests continue normally

 ### Data Requirements
 If insufficient data is available:
-- Tests return `INSUFFICIENT_DATA` status
+- Tests return `INSUFFICIENT_DATA` status where applicable
-- Minimum data requirements are documented
-- Graceful degradation to available tests

 ### Processing Errors
 If privacy tests encounter errors:
 - Tests return `ERROR` status with error details
-- Logging provides debugging information
 - Validation process continues with other tests

-## Configuration

-### Privacy Test Parameters
-- **Sample Size**: Adaptive based on dataset size
-- **Confidence Level**: 0.95 (95% confidence intervals)
-- **Risk Thresholds**: Configurable privacy level boundaries
-- **Library Selection**: Automatic detection of available libraries

-### Performance Optimization
-- **Parallel Processing**: Independent privacy tests run concurrently
-- **Memory Management**: Efficient data handling for large datasets
-- **Caching**: Reuse of intermediate calculations where possible

 ## Output Format